 - Court Reporter

-Typists and data entry operators transcribe and copy information that is spoken or written.
+Data entry operators/transcriptionists transcribe and copy information that is spoken or written.

 Contact usCall us on 0800 222 733

-There are no specific entry requirements to become a typist/data entry operator.
+There are no specific entry requirements to become a data entry operator/transcriptionist.
 However, you will need good accuracy and speed when typing.

 To become a court reporter with the Ministry of Justice, you need to have an accurate typing speed of at least 70 words a minute and excellent English language comprehension.